Topological properties of positively curved manifolds with symmetry: Proof of Theorem B

+Note that the conclusion is the same as in Wilking's cohomology classification (Theorem \ref{thm:Wilking}) for $n \geq 6000$.
+Using Wilking's proof, we obtain the same conclusion in all dimensions using the slightly larger symmetry rank bound.

 \begin{proof}[Proof of Lemma \ref{LinearAssumptionBaseCase}] We induct over dimension.
 For $n\leq 3$, the theorem is trivial.
 For $4\leq n \leq 16$, $\dim(T) \geq n/2$, hence the result follows from the Grove and Searle's diffeomorphism classification (Theorem \ref{thm:GroveSearle}).
-For $17\leq n\leq 120$, the symmetry rank is at least $\dim(T) \geq \frac{n}{4} + 1$, so the theorem follows from Wilking's homotopy classification (Theorem \ref{thm:Wilking03}).
-In each of these cases, the conclusion of the lemma follows from the universal coefficients theorem.
+For $17\leq n\leq 120$, the symmetry rank is at least $\dim(T) \geq \frac{n}{4} + 1$, so the theorem follows from Wilking's homotopy classification (Theorem \ref{thm:Wilking}).

 Suppose now that $n > 120$.
 The assumption on $T$ implies

 By Proposition 8.1 in \cite{Wilking03}, if there exists an involution $\iota\in T$ with $\cod(M^\iota) \leq \frac{7n}{24}$, then the conclusion of the lemma holds.
 It therefore suffices to prove the existence of such an involution.